You are here

 - Completely clear your schedule for the eight weeks prior to the Bar exam

-- Enroll in Advanced Analytical Skills to jump start your Bar preparation, demystify the Bar exam and receive feedback on actual Bar exam essays and MPT questions
+- Enroll in Advanced Analytical Skills to jump start your Bar preparation, demystify the Bar exam and receive feedback on actual Bar exam essays and MBE strategies and MPT questions

 - Take as many Bar tested courses as possible

 - Plan on studying at least 8-10 hours per day

 - Take a comprehensive commercial Bar preparation course and attend every lecture